Whenever I have friends over, one of the most commonly asked questions I get, especially if they don’t own their own home yet, is:

-After graduating from school, she was under the impression that credit cards would be the start of an unhealthy relationship with credit, which might lead to debt accumulation.
+After graduating from school, she was under the impression that credit cards would be the start of an unhealthy relationship with credit.

-As a result, she never applied for one and only went as far as using a debit card for her purchases.
+As a result, she never applied for a credit card and only went as far as using a debit card for her purchases.

-Bear in mind: this is an individual who is on top of her finances, paid her bills on time, and never spent more than what she needed to.
+Bear in mind: she is a fiscally responsible person who allocates her monthly salary, paid her bills on time, and never spent more than what she needed to.